Artistic Policy

 • Together!
 2012 CIC focuses our work with 0-16 year olds on disabled children and their families who for whatever reason find it hard to access the arts through the educational system.

 • Together!
-2012 CIC delivers an Arts Award programme in association with Richard House, supporting young people to gain nationally recognized arts qualifications.
+2012 CIC delivers an Arts Award programme, supporting young people to gain nationally recognized arts qualifications.

 • Together!
 2012 CIC is exploring what services young people aged 16-25 year olds would like us to provide, in response to demand from young people and their families.